 Teen Animal Assisted Therapy is proven to be an effective tool in providing Teen Mental Health and/or Substance Abuse treatment.
 Teen Animal Assisted Therapy is a therapeutic modality in which teens spend time engaging and working with animals, as a way to promote functioning and healing on mental, emotional, and relational levels.
 Teen Animal Assisted Therapy has been shown to be especially helpful in helping resistant or defensive teens to engage successfully in the treatment process, and succesfully move toward recovery and healing.
-All of our Teen Animal Assisted Therapy sessions are led by Certified Animal Assisted Therapy Specialists.

 One of the wonderful aspects of Teen Animal Assisted Therapy is that it allows for a very natural process in which there is no pressure on the teens to engage or behave in a particular or “correct” way.
 Teen Animal Assisted Therapy stems from the Biophilia Hypothesis, which speaks to the intrinsic connection between humans and animals, and the nonverbal ways of communicating which exist.